Doug Walker (comedian): Influences

 Walker has cited many influences on his acting and style of comedy, including Monty Python, The Simpsons, Lewis Black, Tom and Jerry, Mel Brooks, South Park, Zucker, Abrahams and Zucker, Stephen Colbert, Jon Stewart, Rowan Atkinson, Bill Murray, Animaniacs, Louis C.K., Robin Williams, and especially Looney Tunes (particularly Daffy Duck).

 Personal life

 Walker has been married to clinical social worker and therapist Robin Poage since 2012.

-In his Nostalgia Critic review of The Land Before Time in 2024, he mentioned that he very likely has attention deficit hyperactivity disorder (ADHD) and obsessive–compulsive disorder (OCD).
-In his review of Percy Jackson & the Olympians: The Lightning Thief in 2019, he mentioned having slight dyslexia.
-Walker has also revealed in shoutouts to the Solve ME/CFS foundation that he suffers from mild chronic fatigue syndrome.
-He said he had Aspergers in a tweet in 2012 but in 2025 denied that he had autism.
+In October 2025, Walker revealed he had been suffering from chronic fatigue syndrome since 2023, which was a result of getting shingles.